+Ethical note

+This research adheres to ASAB Guidelines for the use of animals in research and was approved by the Exeter University Ethics Board.
+No national licences were required.
+Predator cues were used instead of live predatory larvae in order to prevent potentially stressful inter-specific interactions.
+The predator cues used to simulate offspring predation risk are abundant in the ladybird’s natural environment and the minimum number of larvae cited to have elicited a detection response in female ladybirds was used to create this cue.
+All individuals were terminated at the end of the experiment as analysis of toxin level in A.bipunctata is lethal and the C. septempunctata used to create the experimental cues were from non-local populations.
+Individuals were terminated via gradual cooling (5oC, -20oC and then -80oC), a more humane technique than direct transfer to -80oC, as it decreases invertebrate activity and the risk of physiological stress due to cell rupture.

 Data analyses

 Data were analysed using R version 3.2.2 (R Core Team, 2016).
 Where appropriate, data were examined for normality, homoscedasticity and outliers.
 Alpha level was set at 0.05 for all tests and stepwise backwards deletion was employed to reach the minimum adequate model (Crawley, 2014).
-General or generalised linear models (package=MASS) were used to assess the effect of treatment, female mass (mg) and female age (days) on time first eggs were laid (family= negative binomial), the number and maximum size of clusters (family= negative binomial), the total number of eggs (family = Gaussian), and whether or not females laid single eggs (family= binomial).
-Egg volume (mm3), (-)-adaline levels (ng/mg), luminance and saturation were repeatable (Egg volume: R = 0.723, SE= 0.064, CI= [0.584, 0.822], P<0.001; Egg (-)-adaline: R = 0.935, SE= 0.019, CI= [0.886, 0.961], P<0.001; Luminance: R = 0.162, SE=0.048, CI= [0.073, 0.26], P<0.001; Saturation: R = 0.621, SE= 0.072, CI= [0.512, 0.787], P<0.001 ('rptr' package Nakagawa & Schielzeth 2010, 2013).
+General or generalised linear models (package=MASS) were used to assess the effect of treatment, female mass (mg) and female age (days) on time first eggs were laid (family= negative binomial), the number and average size of clusters (family= negative binomial), the total number of eggs (family = Gaussian), whether or not females laid single eggs (family= binomial) and how many single eggs they laid (family= negative binomial).
+Egg volume (mm3), (-)-adaline levels (ng/mg), luminance and saturation were repeatable (Egg volume: R = 0.695, SE = 0.038, CI = [0.613, 0.763], P<0.001; Egg (-)-adaline: R = 0.867, SE = 0.02, CI = [0.82, 0.898], P<0.001; Luminance: R = 0.808, SE = 0.027, CI = [0.746, 0.855], P<0.001; Saturation: R = 0.701,SE = 0.038, CI = [0.621, 0.769], P<0.001 ('rptr' package Nakagawa & Schielzeth 2010, 2013).
 The effect of treatment, day, treatment by day interaction, female and male (-)-adaline level (ng/mg) or mass (mg), and female age on the square root of egg (-)-adaline level (transformed to normalise) or egg volume were assessed using a general linear mixed effects model (GLMER; package=lme4 (Bates et al., 2015)), where female identity was the random effect.
 Variation in egg luminance and egg saturation attributable to the effect of egg (-)-adaline level (ng/mg), treatment, day, egg (-)-adaline level (ng/mg) by treatment by day interaction, female and male luminance/saturation was also assessed using a LMER, where female identity was the random effect.
 Based on these results the relationship between maternal toxin level and elytral saturation and luminance, calculated using bird visual system (C. caeruleus) as outlined in the visual analysis methods above, was also investigated.

 Results